schematra/schematra/README.md

 **This is a toy project!** Schematra is still in early development and should not be used for production applications.
 It's missing many features you'd expect from a mature web framework:

 - Limited error handling
-- No template engine (but you can use the included chiccup, a [hiccup](https://github.com/weavejester/hiccup)-inspired template system)
+- No template engine, but you can use the included chiccup, a [hiccup](https://github.com/weavejester/hiccup)-inspired template system.
 - No database integration (but you can use any [database egg](https://eggs.call-cc.org/5/#db))
-- No background job system
+- No background job system (working on one though)
 - Limited security features

 However, it's perfect for: